Michael Bay's unrealized projects: The Birds remake

-Early development of 2009’s Friday the 13th sequel
+Friday the 13th sequel

-The Butcherhouse Chronicles film
+The Butcherhouse Chronicles

 On 6 October 2009, Bay will produce Stephen Susco's thriller The Butcherhouse Chronicles, through Platinum Dunes.
 There have been no further announcements since.

-Property of the State film
+Property of the State

 On 6 October 2009, Bay will produce Howard Franklin's crime drama Property of the State, through Platinum Dunes.
 There have been no further announcements since.